 121. Indian semiconductor market stands at \$15 billion in 2020 and is estimated to reach \$63 billion by 2026.
-By 2030, India's semiconductor market will be driven by wireless communications, consumer electronics and automotive electronics with 24%, 23% and 20% of the market share, respectively.
-Further, Sri Lanka is focusing on expanding manufacturing of assembled PCB's completely knocked down units and semi-knocked down units.
+By 2030, India's semiconductor market will be driven by wireless communications, consumer electronics and automotive electronics with 24%, 23%, and 20% of the market share, respectively.
+Further, Sri Lanka is focusing on expanding the manufacture of assembled printed circuit board's completely knocked down units and semi-knocked down units.

-122. SASEC Economies are however import dependent for critical and high value-added components such as semiconductor wafers, printed circuits, displays, cameras etc. SASEC economies have further limited presence in the electronic component manufacturing stage, which accounts for the maximum value addition.
-Further, SASEC economies such as Bhutan and Bangladesh are at niche stage of electronics manufacturing.
+122. SASEC economies are however import dependent for critical and high value-added components such as semiconductor wafers, printed circuits, displays, cameras, etc. SASEC economies have further limited presence in the electronic component manufacturing stage, which accounts for the maximum value addition.
+Further, the SASEC economies such as Bhutan and Bangladesh are at niche stage of electronics manufacturing.

-123. There exists a dire need to (i) strengthen power transmission & distribution network across major manufacturing locations in SASEC region.
-There is also (ii) a need for development of dedicated air cargo facilities at identified airports, that is, airports handling a significant percentage of electronics trade in SASEC regions.
-These may include Indira Gandhi International Delhi Airport and Chennai International Airport in India, Colombo International Airport in Sri Lanka.
-Further, (iii) expansion of direct flights between SASEC and South East Asian economies; (iv) setting up of build-to-suit factories / plug and play infrastructure near urban areas in industrial areas with good connectivity infrastructure for quick investor attraction; such facilities need to have strong linkages with global institutes of repute, incubation centers and industrial training hubs; and (v) setting up of electronics equipment testing facilities across manufacturing clusters are required.
+123. There exists a dire need to (i) strengthen power transmission and distribution network across major manufacturing locations in the SASEC region.
+There is also (ii) a need for the development of dedicated air cargo facilities at identified airports, that is, airports handling a significant percentage of electronics trade in SASEC regions.
+These may include Indira Gandhi International Airport and Chennai International Airport in India; Colombo International Airport in Sri Lanka.
+Further; (iii) expansion of direct flights between SASEC and Southeast Asian economies; (iv) setting up of build-to-suit factories/plug-and-play infrastructure near urban areas in industrial areas with good connectivity infrastructure for quick investor attraction, such facilities need to have strong linkages with global institutes of repute, incubation centers, and industrial training hubs; and (v) setting up of electronics equipment testing facilities across manufacturing clusters are required.

-124. Soft Interventions would include (vi) promoting investments (FDI) into the electronics sector, particularly, electronic component manufacturing; (vii) formation of SASEC Regional center for leveraging Industry 4.0 so that firms can learn to modernize their processes to increase productivity and reduce costs (Summits, Workshops, Trainings, Financial aids etc); (viii) introduction of incentives (in form of lower import duties, lower handling charges etc.) to promote sourcing of components from SASEC economies to counteract the disadvantages of lower import costs.
-For countries, such as India and Sri Lanka (having significant manufacturing base) requires (ix) integrating MSMEs into the overall value chain through capacity building, training programs.
+124. Soft Interventions would include (vi) promoting investments (FDI) into the electronics sector, particularly, electronic component manufacturing; (vii) formation of SASEC regional center for leveraging Industry 4.0 so that firms can learn to modernize their processes to increase productivity and reduce costs (summits, workshops, trainings, financial aids, etc); (viii) introduction of incentives (in the form of lower import duties, lower handling charges, etc.) to promote sourcing of components from SASEC economies to counteract the disadvantages of lower import costs.
+For countries, such as India and Sri Lanka (having a significant manufacturing base) require (ix) integrating MSMEs into the overall value chain through capacity building, and training programs.

-(x) Scoping study on Strengthening Institutional Mechanism for Tourism in SASEC
+(iii) Scoping study on Strengthening Institutional Mechanism for Tourism in SASEC

-125. Tourism, amongst the fastest growing economic sectors in the world over the past decade, is amongst the worst hit by the COVID-19 pandemic.
-The SASEC subregion took the worst hit, with over half a million deaths, shrinkage in GDP, loss of livelihoods and diversion of national resources and priorities to contain the pandemic and revive the economy.
-As the pandemic waned in the 2nd half of 2021, tourism was bouncing back and the badly hit travel and tourism industry saw signs of revival as borders opened up.
-Now, towards the end of December 2021, the threat of new variant of the virus-Omicron, looms large over the world economy, and the region.
+125. Tourism, among the fastest-growing economic sectors in the world over the past decade, is among the worst hit by the COVID-19 pandemic.
+The SASEC subregion took the worst hit, with over half a million deaths, shrinkage in GDP, loss of livelihoods, and diversion of national resources and priorities to contain the pandemic and revive the economy.
+As the pandemic waned in the second half of 2021, tourism was bouncing back and the badly hit travel and tourism industry saw signs of revival as borders opened up.
+Now, towards the end of December 2021, the threat of a new variant of the virus Omicron looms large over the world economy, and the region.

-126. While the sector, and tour operators at individual levels have undertaken a number of practices to keep the tourism experience Covid-safe, they all are broadly adopting the strategy of Survive-Revive-Thrive, i.e., firstly, keep the business alive, secondly regain business volume and bring back all jobs, and finally grow (as compared to 2019 base year).
+126. While the sector and tour operators at individual levels have undertaken a number of practices to keep the tourism experience COVID-safe, they all are broadly adopting the strategy of Survive-Revive-Thrive, i.e., first, by keeping the business alive; second, regain business volume and bring back all jobs; and finally grow (as compared to 2019 base year).